Iterable/iterable-swift-sdk/AnonymousUserEventTracking.md

 * Stores the purchase event data in local storage.
 * Checks criteria completion and creates a known user if criteria are met.

+### `trackAnonUpdateUser(dataFields: [AnyHashable: Any]?)`

+This method tracks an anonymous update user event.
+It does the following:

+* Creates a dictionary object with event details, including the event name, timestamp, data fields, and tracking type.
+* Stores the event data in local storage, and if data of this event already exists it replaces the data.
+* Checks criteria completion and creates a known user if criteria are met.

 ### `trackAnonUpdateCart(items: [CommerceItem])`

 This method tracks an anonymous cart update.
 It does the following: